‘Anatomy of Lies’ Review: Peacock Docuseries Paints a Compelling Portrait of a ‘Grey’s Anatomy’ Supervillain

 From there, we learn how Finch’s alleged illnesses affected her work.
 She was hired on “Grey’s Anatomy” because Shonda Rhimes had read her essays about her cancer.
 She wasn’t fired from “Grey’s Anatomy” a few years later because she had cancer.
 She missed deadlines, because of cancer.
 She wrote episodes by herself instead of as a team because of her cancer.
 Finch did whatever she wanted to do, because cancer!

 The second episode digs deep into the real damage that was done by her actions.
 Faking backstory on a TV show is one thing, but what she did to her former wife Jennifer Beyer is the horror “Anatomy of Lies” really lands on.
 Beyer is a vital voice in this docuseries, alongside her daughter, and she explains how Finch inserted herself into her life after they met at a treatment center.
 Beyer was in a fragile mental state, partly due to an abusive relationship with her husband, and Finch essentially stole all of Beyer’s trauma for the twisted narrative she fed in Hollywood.
 Beyer’s abusive husband became Finch’s abusive brother, Beyer’s PTSD became Finch’s PTSD and Beyer’s breakdowns became Finch’s breakdowns.
-And that was on top of Finch’s “cancer” and her trauma from having had to clean up her friend’s remains after the shooting at the Pittsburgh mosque, or so she said.
+And that was on top of Finch’s “cancer” and her trauma from having had to clean up her friend’s remains after the shooting at the Pittsburgh synagogue, or so she said.

 anatomy-of-lies-jenn-beyer-elisabeth-finch-peacock